ParadiseSS13/Paradise/docs/spriting/quickstart.md

 To locate a sprite, begin by finding the code definition of the object, or any parents of the object.
 Under its variables, there should be the following:

-- `icon = "abc"` - The icon refers to the file storing the image
+- `icon = 'icons/path/abc.dmi'` - The icon refers to the file storing the image
 - `icon_state = "abc"` - The icon_state refers to the exact image used from the file

 ## Importing .png Files